hyperspy/hyperspy/doc/user_guide/region_of_interest.rst

 ---------------------------------------

-:func:`~.api.plot.plot_roi_map` is a function that allows you to interactively see the spatial variation of intensity in a Signal within a ROI of its signal axes.
+:func:`~.api.plot.plot_roi_map` is a function that allows you to interactively visualize the spatial variation of intensity in a Signal within a ROI of its signal axes.
+In other words, it shows maps of the integrated signal for custom ranges along the signal axis.

 To allow selection of the signal ROIs, a plot of the mean signal over all spatial positions is generated.
 Interactive ROIs can then be adjusted to the